-Submit water samples to the University Hygienic Laboratory (or another laboratory certified by the Hygienic Laboratory) and have them analyzed for coliform bacteria.
-If the foster home serves foster children under age two, also have water analyzed for the nitrate (NO3) content.
+Submit water samples to the University Hygienic Laboratory (or another laboratory certified by the Hygienic Laboratory) and have them analyzed for coliform bacteria as well as for the nitrate (NO3) content.

 NOTE: Most Iowa counties participate in a grant program to provide free water testing to their residents.
 Local health departments should be aware of this.
 The county department of health may be available to draw the water sample and submit it directly for testing.